-ERM has determine the seagrass extent within the Manly Cove area as shown in Figure 2.1.
-This was constructed from visual interpretation of satellite imagery from May 2019 of the Many Cove area.
-The proposal avoids impact on the mapped seagrass beds, including those indicated in Figure 2.2, the 2013 Department of Primary Industries (DPI) Fisheries seagrass map for Manly Cove (DPI 2013).
-DPI mapping indicates that areas surrounding the Manly Wharf contain a mixture of seagrass species, including a combination of Posidonia australis, Zostera species and Halophila species.
+The current seagrass extent within the Manly Cove area is shown in Figure 2.1.
+This has been mapped based on visual interpretation of satellite imagery from September 2020.

+Based on the data that we have assessed to date, all of the piles will be driven into bare sand.
+The proposal avoids impact on the mapped seagrass beds, including those mapped by Department of Primary Industries (DPI) Fisheries seagrass map for Manly Cove (DPI 2013) - refer to Figure 2.2.

+The DPI 2013 mapping indicates that areas surrounding the Manly Wharf contain a mixture of seagrass species, including a combination of Posidonia australis, Zostera species and Halophila species.
 Whilst the proposal avoids impact on the indicated seagrass beds, there is an absence of field surveys to determine precise distribution of the seagrass community directly surrounding and underneath the Manly Wharf.
 It is recommended that a detailed seagrass survey be undertaken to further confirm the absence of seagrass within or near the project area if the Project will impact this habitat.

-Review of the recent analysis of P. australis by Evans et al. (2018) indicates an area dominated by P.australis is located to the east of the wharf, however the mapping does not detail distribution of the seagrass on the western side of the wharf, where the development is to occur (Evans et al., 2018).
+Review of the recent analysis of P. australis by Evans et al. (2018) indicates an area dominated by P. australis is located to the east of the wharf, however the mapping does not detail distribution of the seagrass on the western side of the wharf, where the development is to occur (Evans et al., 2018).
 The recent analysis suggests that the P. australis meadows are declining at an average rate greater than 10% per year, exceeding the global rate of seagrass decline (Evans et al., 2018).
 Between 2009 and 2014 a loss of 36.6% of P. australis was recorded on the eastern side of Manly Wharf (Evans et al., 2018).
 It is suggested that the primary disturbance was boat moorings resulting in sediment destabilisation.